eijikominami/aws-cloudformation-templates/network/README.md

 3. Ensure that VPC DNS resolution and DNS hostnames are enabled
 4. Check that security groups allow DNS traffic (port 53)

-### Network Firewall Issues

-If Network Firewall is not filtering traffic correctly:

-1. Verify that firewall rules are properly configured
-2. Check that traffic is being routed through the firewall subnets
-3. Ensure that firewall policies match your security requirements
-4. Review firewall logs for blocked or allowed traffic patterns
 ```

 You can provide optional parameters as follows: